 Few pieces of chicken thigh (soft chicken)

-I already have recipe on how to make shortcrust dough, so I won’t be going into it go into it.
+I already have a recipe on how to make a shortcrust dough, so I won’t be going into it go into it.
 Kindly check link here for how

 - Always use very good butter